 See the health benefits materials available on the ETF website.
 You may also view the WRS Annuity Payment Options - Receiving Your Retirement Benefit video, available in the Member Education section of the ETF website.

 Disability Retirement

-A disability retirement benefit is a lifetime monthly benefit payment for you if you become disabled and unable to work.
+A disability retirement benefit is a lifetime annuity paid to eligible WRS employees who become disabled and are unable to work until normal retirement age.